-There has been major outrage recently about Richard Prince’s works of art that are screenshots of other people’s Instagram images.
-Though he has been doing work like this since the 70’s, I’m going to focus on the Instagram images.
+Richard Prince has caused major outrage recently for putting up works of art that are screenshots of other people’s Instagram images.
+Though he has been doing work like this since the ’70s, I’m going to focus on the Instagram images.

-People are upset he is selling “other people’s” art for $90K a pop and not sharing the money.
+People are upset he is selling “other people’s” art for $90K each and not sharing the money.
 I keep hearing how he’s such a thief and a jerk and a liar, etc. There are several things I think people are getting mixed up and confused about.

-First, Prince is merely continuing the tradition of Marcel Duchamp, who in 1917 famously displayed a urinal he didn’t make and signed it with a fictitious name and called it art.
+First, Prince is merely continuing the tradition of Marcel Duchamp.
+In 1917, he displayed a urinal he didn’t make and signed it with a fictitious name and called it art.
 People were outraged, “That’s not art!” they said.
-Duchamp said he had “created a new thought for that object.”
+Duchamp said he had “created a new thought for that object”.
 “He rejected the assumption that art must be linked to the craft of the hand and instead argued that a work of art should be primarily about the artist’s idea” (SFMOA, 2015).
 That work of art is now one of the most influential pieces of art of the 20th century.

-Prince has ingeniously applied Duchamp’s challenge to our generation’s art world that is full of social media, Instagram, liking, selfies, etc. He took screenshots of images people have posted on Instagram with a comment by him below the image, blew them up and turned them into pixelated prints.
-He does not claim to have taken the original image, which would be lying and stealing, instead he claims to have taken a screenshot of the original image.
-He changed the context of those images and turned them in pieces of art in a gallery.
+Prince has ingeniously applied Duchamp’s challenge to our generation’s art world.
+A world that is full of social media, Instagram, liking, selfies, etc. He first commented on other people’s photos on Instagram.
+Then he took screenshots of those photos and blew them up, and turned them into pixelated art prints.
+He never claims to have taken the original image, which would be lying and stealing.
+Instead, he claims to have taken a screenshot of the original image.
+He changed the context of those images and turned them into pieces of art in a gallery.
 People are so focused on the $90K instead of on the concept.
 With the pervasiveness of social media, digital art, and photography the lines of originality, copyright, and stealing are being blurred constantly.
 Prince is making us think hard about where those lines are.

 Years ago Smashing Magazine posted an article called Tribute To Graffiti: 50 Beautiful Graffiti Artworks.
-This article highlights some of the best works of graffiti by referencing images taken by photographers who most, if not all, are not the original creators of the art work.
-If you click some of the images they will take you to a Flickr page where the photographers have placed a copyright on the images.
+This article highlights some of the best works of graffiti by referencing images taken by photographers.
+Most of those photographers, if not all of them, are not the original creators of the artwork.
+Clicking some of the images will take you to Flickr pages where the photographers have even overlayed copyrighted text on the images.
 Are they stealing?
 They did not create the original artwork in the image but yet they claim ownership of the photo.
 Taking a photo of graffiti is virtually the exact same thing Prince did.
 Again, I don’t see or hear people calling them thieves.

-Rather than being so upset about what Prince is doing, why don’t we seriously consider what he is saying and doing and how it fits into our art.
-Allow his pieces to get us to critically think about how are going to approach art in this modern era of digital technology.
-After all, none of us actually produce art that’s 100% original, especially in thought.
-Plus, it has come out that two of the women whose Instagram photos were used by Richard Prince admitted they didn’t even make the original image they posted.
+Rather than being so upset about what Richard Prince is doing.
+Why don’t we seriously consider what he is doing and trying to say?
+Allow his pieces to provoke us to think critically about art.
+About how we are going to approach art in this modern era of digital technology.
+After all, none of us actually produces art that’s 100% original.